HL7/livd/input/pagecontent/index.md

 <blockquote class="stu-note">
 <p>
-This specification represents the updates since the first ballot (September 2019) and updates necessary to accommodate a future version supporting the addition of enabling documentation of Result Value mapping guidance.
-This is the second STU ballot with the intent to publish LIVD STU R1 version upon completing ballot reconciliaton.
+This specification is the is the third STU ballot, which represents the updates since the second ballot (December 2020).
+It temporarily removes updates that were made in the 0.3.0 (December 2020) version which were intended to support the addition of Result Value mapping guidance.
+These updates for supporting Result Value mapping are expected to be brought back and further developed in a subsequent version.
+The intent is to publish LIVD STU R1 version upon completing the reconciliation for this current January 2024 ballot.
 </p>
 <p>
 Feedback is welcome and may be submitted through the <a href="http://hl7.org/fhir-issues">FHIR Jira tracker</a>